acidvegas/massrdns/README.md

 ## Reverse DNS Lookup Tool

 This tool provides an efficient way to perform reverse DNS lookups on IP addresses, especially useful for large IP ranges.
 It uses concurrent workers and distributes the work among them to achieve faster results.
+Each request will randomly rotate betweeen the supplied DNS servers to split the load of a large CDIR across many DNS servers.

 ### Building the Project